ligato/docs/docs/tutorials/02_plugin-deps.md

 `PluginName` is defined in the `PluginDeps` struct. `PluginName` provides the `String()`method for obtaining the name of the plugin.

-Set the name of your plugin by using the `SetName(name string)` method:
+Use the `SetName(name string)` method to set the name of your plugin.
 ```go
 p.SetName("helloworld")
 ```

 ---

-The two other components in `PluginDeps` are `Log` and `Cfg`:
+The other two components in `PluginDeps` are `Log` and `Cfg`:

  - `Log` is the plugin's logger that logs messages at different log levels.
  - `Cfg` loads configuration data from a configuration file.
-The configuration is formatted in YAML.
+The configuration file is formatted in YAML.

 `PluginDeps` includes the `Setup()` method, which initializes `Log` and `Cfg` with the name from `PluginName`.
 The plugin's constructor calls the `Setup()` method:
 ```go